-Objective: The objective of the Penn Capital Senior Floating Rate Income Fund seeks to provide current income.
+Objective: The objective of the Penn Capital Defensive Floating Rate Income Fund seeks to provide current income.

 Strategy: The Fund seeks to achieve its objective by investing, under normal circumstances, at least 80% of its net assets in floating rate senior secured loans, floating rate senior corporate debt and other floating rate senior instruments.

 Investment Type Examples: Bank loans, bonds, debt securities and other similar instruments issued by various domestic and foreign entities